FormidableLabs/react-fast-compare/.github/pull_request_template.md

 ## Checklist: (Feel free to delete this section upon completion)

 - [ ] All tests are passing
+- [ ] Benchmark performance has not significantly decreased
 - [ ] Bundle size has not been significantly impacted
 - [ ] The bundle size badge has been updated to reflect the new size